e-finance-frankfurt/server-user/user-manual/README.md

 The Jupyter Lab user interface gives you all functionality that you could possible need in one single browser tab.
 On the left-hand side, you can find `file browser`, `running kernels`, `table of contents` (for an open notebook), and the `extension manager`.
 On the right-hand side, you can find `property inspector` and the `debugging tool`.
 We may use the `kernel` tab to interrupt, shut down, or restart the selected kernel, meaning the kernel that is underlying the notebook or console that you are currently interacting with.
 We may use the `file` tab to log out, or to go back to the Jupyter Hub (hub control panel) from where we can start and stop all of our Jupyter Server instances.

 The Jupyter Lab user inteface allows for different ways of running your code.
-Both `notebook` and `console` can be used for interactive programming, use the `notebook` runtime if you want to extend your code with markdown (see chapter 3.1.1).
+Both `notebook` and `console` can be used for interactive programming, use the `notebook` runtime if you additionally want to include markdown (see chapter 3.1.1).
 The `terminal` is less convenient, but it plays an important role when facing long-running jobs (see chapter 3.1.2).

 The Jupyter Lab user interface allows you to open and display a variety of text file formats (.py, .txt, .csv, .json, ...).
 This can be especially useful if you are trying to display a large .csv file that you would otherwise never be able to fit into memory.